sukiletxe/vbns-ao2/README.md

 * Python (I use version 2.7.15).
 * accessible_output2, libloader and platform_utils, by Christopher Toth and Tyler Spivey.
 They are included and the first one is modified.
 The originals can be downloaded from <http://hg.q-continuum.net>.
-* Markdown, pywin32, and pyserial (install using pip, and run `pywin32_postinstall.py -install` afterwards).
+* Other dependencies.
+Use `pip install -r requirements.txt` to install them, and run `pywin32_postinstall.py -install` afterwards.
 * [7-Zip](http://7-zip.org) to compress the compiled executable using the included batch file.

-You will need py2exe to make a compiled executable.
-Also, to make the compiled executable run properly, you will need to delete the gen_py folder of the win32com package, usually found at C:\Python27\Lib\site-packages\win32com.
+To compile the executable, install `py2exe-py2`, and run `python setup.py py2exe`.
+Also, to make it run properly, you will need to delete the gen_py folder of the win32com package, usually found at C:\Python27\Lib\site-packages\win32com.